jduarter/throwable-error/README.md

 🧨 Efficient, multi-inheritant, dynamically-generated, Error pseudo-classes with instanceof super-powers.

-This project is compatible with Typescript but can be used both as an ES module or CJS module.
+This project is written with Typescript but can be used both as an ES module or CJS module.

-The API is still very complex and needs to be simplified, but it's effectively working for my purposes.

 ## Notice

-This project is in beta stage, major API modifications and simplifications are very likely to occur on next major releases.
+This project is in beta stage, major API modifications and simplifications are very likely to occur in upcoming major releases.

 ## Install